mangolang/compiler/src/project_structure.rst

 Compilation broadly proceeds in these steps, with representations in **bold** and operations in *italics*:

-TODO: Change 'AST' to 'Parselet'
+TODO: Change 'Parselet' to 'Parselet'
 TODO: Merge full and core ast, they're the same structs in different enum

 Note: step 2, 3 and 4 are currently 'replaced' by a PEST parser.